-through use of the modulus operator (denoted by % in C^{++}).
-In this way, positions in the array are numbered from 0 through $\mathtt{size}-1$, and position $\mathtt{size}-1$ is defined to immediately precede position 0 (which is equivalent to position \mathtt{size} % \mathtt{size}).
+through use of the modulus operator (denoted by % in \mathbb{C}^{++}).
+In this way, positions in the array are numbered from 0 through $\mathtt{size}{-1}$, and position $\mathtt{size}{-1}$ is defined to immediately precede position 0 (which is equivalent to position \mathtt{size} % \mathtt{size}).
 Figure 4.25 illustrates this solution.

 There remains one more serious, though subtle, problem to the array-based queue implementation.
 How can we recognize when the queue is empty or full?
 Assume that front stores the array index for the front element in the queue, and rear stores the array index for the rear element.
 If both front and rear have the same position, then with this scheme there must be one element in the queue.
 Thus, an empty queue would be recognized by having rear be one less than front (taking into account the fact that the queue is circular, so position size-1 is actually considered to be one less than position 0).
 But what if the queue is completely full?
 In other words, what is the situation when a queue with n array positions available contains n elements?
-In this case, if the front element is in position 0, then the rear element is in position size-1.
-But this means that the value for rear is one less than the value for front when the circular nature of the queue is taken into account.
+In this case, if the front element is in position 0, then the rear element is in position $\mathtt{size}{-1}$.
+But this means that the value for \mathtt{rear} is one less than the value for \mathtt{front} when the circular nature of the queue is taken into account.
 In other words, the full queue is indistinguishable from the empty queue!

 You might think that the problem is in the assumption about front and rear being defined to store the array indices of the front and rear elements, respectively, and that some modification in this definition will allow a solution.
 Unfortunately, the problem cannot be remedied by a simple change to the definition for front and rear, because of the number of conditions or states that the queue can be in.
 Ignoring the actual position of the first element, and ignoring the actual values of the elements stored in the queue, how many different states are there?
-There can be no elements in the queue if there are n array positions.
-This means that there are n + 1 different states for the queue (0 through n elements are possible).
+There can be no elements in the queue, one element, two, and so on.
+At most there can be n elements in the queue if there are n array positions.
+This means that there are n+1 different states for the queue (0 through n elements are possible).

-If the value of front is fixed, then n + 1 different values for rear are needed to distinguish among the n + 1 states.
+If the value of front is fixed, then n+1 different values for rear are needed to distinguish among the n+1 states.
 However, there are only n possible values for rear unless we invent a special case for, say, empty queues.
 This is an example of the Pigeonhole Principle defined in Exercise 2.30.
-The Pigeonhole Principle states that, given n pigeonholes and n + 1 pigeons, when all of the pigeons go into the holes we can be sure that at least one hole contains more than one pigeon.
-In similar manner, we can be sure that two of the n + 1 states are indistinguishable by the nrelative values of front and rear.
+The Pigeonhole Principle states that, given n pigeonholes and n+1 pigeons, when all of the pigeons go into the holes we can be sure that at least one hole contains more than one pigeon.
+In similar manner, we can be sure that two of the n+1 states are indistinguishable by the n relative values of front and rear.
 We must seek some other way to distinguish full from empty queues.